North Western Road Car Company (1923): History

-The company later became part of the National Bus Company, which eventually split it between its neighbouring subsidiaries; its depots in Stockport, Oldham, Glossop, Altrincham and Urmston areas were transferred to the SELNEC PTE in 1972.
-The remaining depots and services in Cheshire were transferred to Crosville, however the services originating from Warrington to Altrincham on the direct route service 37 via Lymm Church and the indirect route service 38 via Dunham Massey, and the route to Urmston, service 42, were jointly licensed with Warrington Corporation.
-In practice Warrington only operated jointly with Crosville on the 37.
-Warrington Corporation had enjoyed a good relationship with North Western and the municipality's Wilderspool Causeway depot provided an outstation for two North Western buses, a driver and two conductors, who came under the company's depot at Northwich.
+The NBC eventually split North Western between its neighbouring companies; on 4 March 1972, its head office and depots in Stockport, Oldham, Glossop, Altrincham and Urmston areas were transferred to the SELNEC passenger transport executive, who formed a new company named SELNEC Cheshire to run the former North Western services.
+The remaining depots and services in Cheshire were transferred to fellow NBC subsidiary Crosville Motor Services that same day, however the services originating from Warrington - direct service 37 to Altrincham via Lymm Church, the indirect service 38 via Dunham Massey, and service 42 to Urmston - were jointly licensed with Warrington Corporation, while the depots in Buxton, Castleton and Matlock were transferred to Trent Motor Traction.